.rll-youtube-player, [data-lazy-src]{display:none !important;}

 Yes, in many cases.
 However, pain may alter gait.

-Does plantar fibroma return after treatment?
+Does plantar fibroma recur after treatment?

 If you feel a mass or pain under the arch, make an appointment at a PiedRéseau clinic near you.
 A PiedRéseau podiatrist can assess your situation and guide you.